TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 3. Install Spoofax.
 Eclipse will tell you it is already installed and suggests an update.
 This is fine.

 ## Detailed Instructions

+### Anatomy of a Spoofax Project

+Until now, you mainly worked on files in the `syntax` directory of your project.
+During this lab you will also edit files in the `editor` and `trans` directories.
+So this is a good point to talk about the general structure of a Spoofax project.

+First of all, every Spoofax project is an Eclipse plug-in project.
+This allows you to deploy your editor as a plugin using the Eclipse update site mechanism.
+Users do not need to have Spoofax installed for using your editor.
+You will find the typical administrative boilerplate code for such plug-ins in files `plugin.xml`, `build.properties`, `META-INF/MANIFEST.MF`, and `editor/java`.

+The actual language definition is spread over three directories:

+* `syntax` contains all syntax definition files, including hand-written SDF2 and SDF3 files and some generated files (SDF2 files and generated pretty-print tables).
+* `trans` contains all transformation files, including the main file `minijava.str`.
+  Some of these files are generated from your SDF3 files.
+* `editor` contains editor service definition files.
+  Many of these files are generated either from your SDF3 files (on save) or from the Spoofax build process.
+  You have seen already the main file `MiniJava.main.esv` when you changed the start symbol of your editor.